J.P. Morgan vs Chase

 Desktop Programs

-Fidelity and Schwab both offer desktop trading platforms at no extra cost.
-Schwab uses thinkorswim, and Fidelity offers Active Trader Pro.
-Both platforms are very advanced and include many tools.
+Fidelity and Schwab customers can upgrade to desktop trading free of charge.
+Schwab uses thinkorswim again, and Fidelity has Active Trader Pro.
+Both are very advanced with many tools.

 Winner: Schwab